bobby-didcoding/django_course/steps/module_1.md

 ## Steps/Commands
 You should now have a directory called 'django_course' in your development directory.
 This will be known as your 'root directory'.

-In this module, we will be start our project.
-To do this we will need to create a virtual environment.
+In this module, we will be starting our project.
+To do this we need to create a virtual environment.
 >Note: Python virtual env docs can be found [here](https://docs.python.org/3/tutorial/venv.html).

 1) Virtual Environment - Open a terminal and use the following command to create a virtual environment.